-As laid out in today's complaint, the coalition argues that Facebook targets competitors with a 'buy or bury' approach: if they refuse to be bought out, Facebook tries to squeeze every bit of oxygen out of the room for these companies.
-To facilitate this goal, Facebook has used an "open first-closed later" strategy to stop competitive threats, or deter them from competing, at the inception.
+As laid out in today's complaint, the coalition - led by New York Attorney General Letitia James - argues that Facebook targets competitors with a 'buy or bury' approach: if they refuse to be bought out, Facebook tries to squeeze every bit of oxygen out of the room for these companies.
+To facilitate this goal, Facebook has used an "open first-closed later" strategy to stop competitive threats, or deter them from competing, at their inception.

-Facebook opened its platform to apps created by third-party developers in an effort to increase functionality on the site and, subsequently, increase the number of users on Facebook.
+For example, Facebook opened its platform to apps created by third-party developers in an effort to increase functionality on the site and, subsequently, increase the number of users on Facebook.
 Facebook also drove traffic to third-party sites by making it easier for users to sign in, so that Facebook could capture valuable data about its users' off-Facebook activity and enhance its ability to target advertising.